 belongs to software BitDefender Threat Scanner (scan) or BitDefender or BitDefender Antivirus (version 2009, 2010) or BitDefender Total Security (version 2009) or Security Shield (version 2009) or The Shield Deluxe (version 2009) or Defender Pro (version 15-in-1) or RPS PerfectDiskStub

 by S.C.
-BitDefender S.R.L (www.bitdefender.com) or PCSecurityShield (www.pcsecurityshield.com) or S.C.
+BitDefender S.R.L (www.bitdefender.com) or PCSecurityShield (www.pcsecurityshield.com) or Bitdefender (www.bitdefender.com/) or S.C.
 Defender Pro S.R.L or Immunet (www.immunet.com).

 Description: Scan.dll is not essential for the Windows OS and causes relatively few problems.
 Scan.dll is located in a subfolder of "C:\Program Files".

 The service can be started or stopped from Services in the Control Panel or by other programs.
 The program is not visible.
 The process is not active.
 It is not a Windows core file.
-Therefore the technical security rating is 2% dangerous; however you should also read the user reviews.
+Scan.dll is able to monitor applications and manipulate other programs.
+Therefore the technical security rating is 1% dangerous; however you should also read the user reviews.

 Recommended: Identify scan.dll related errors

 If scan.dll is located in a subfolder of "C:\Program Files\Common Files", the security rating is 4% dangerous.
 The file size is 323,584 bytes (60% of all occurrences), 311,296 bytes or 151,552 bytes.
 The program has no visible window.
-The software is not active.
-There is no detailed description of this service.
-Scan.dll is not a Windows system file.
-The application can be removed using the Control Panel's Add\Remove programs applet.
+The process is not active.
+The service has no detailed description.
+The scan.dll file is not a Windows core file.
+You can uninstall this program in the Control Panel.

 Important: Some malware camouflages itself as scan.dll, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the scan.dll process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.